 Exotic species, or non-native plants or animals that have been introduced into an area, are often very detrimental to native plants, animals, and ecosystems.
-At White Sands National Monument, the oryx is one such species.
-To reduce the impact this animal has on the White Sands National Monument ecosystem, certain measures have been implemented to keep oryx out the monument.
+At White Sands National Park, the oryx is one such species.
+To reduce the impact this animal has on the White Sands National Park ecosystem, certain measures have been implemented to keep oryx out the park.

 Native to the Kalahari Desert, the African oryx, or gemsbok (Oryx gazella), is a large antelope that now lives in southern New Mexico.
 It weighs on average up to 450 pounds (204 kg) and stands 47 inches (1.2 meters) tall at the shoulder, almost as tall as the roof of the average car.
 Both male and female oryx have horns that average 34 inches long (.86 meter).
 Their brown coloring with distinctive black-and-white markings enables them to hide among desert shrubs.

 To increase large game opportunities for hunters, the New Mexico Department of Game and Fish wanted to establish an exotic animal population in an area where there were few species of big game.
 Several species were considered, including the greater kudu, which turned out to be highly susceptible to cattle diseases and was never released into the wild.

 The ibex, a member of the goat family from Siberia and Iran, was introduced into the Florida Mountains near Deming, New Mexico.
 The ibex successfully colonized in that area and has begun to move out of the mountains and into the flats.
 The African Barbary sheep was introduced on land near Picacho, New Mexico.
 It too is now well established and has expanded its range.